 Facilitate access to resource pathways (Employment, Education, Residential, Mental Health)

-Each SWAG bag includes the following and is then tailored to additional youth needs:
+Each SWAG bag includes the following:

-A 5-step instruction card and a handwritten letter from their Advocate
+5-step instruction card and a handwritten letter from their Advocate

 1 package of 3-4 underwear